The Wild Robot: Plot

 During the migration, a thunderstorm forces the geese to shelter inside a Universal Dynamics greenhouse, triggering a contamination alert that sets reconnaissance (RECO) robots after them.
 Longneck sacrifices himself so Brightbill can lead the flock to safety.
-Meanwhile, Roz and Fink save the island's animals during a severe snowstorm, urging them to a truce before Roz powers down.
-Spring arrives and Roz reawakens to find the animals still following the truce and Brightbill returning, hailed now as a hero.
+Meanwhile, Roz and Fink save the island's animals during a severe snowstorm, urging them to a truce supported by Thorn before Roz powers down.

+By springtime, Roz reawakens to find the animals still following the truce and Brightbill returning, hailed as a hero.
 Shortly after, a Universal Dynamics dropship captained by a Virtual Observational Neutralizing Troublesome Retrieval Authority ("Vontra") robot arrives to recover Roz.
 Roz flees with Fink, pursued by RECO robots dispatched by Vontra.
 The animals band together to fight off the RECOs, but Vontra detonates the damaged RECOs to incapacitate and capture Roz, starting a forest fire in the process.
 The geese and Thunderbolt attack the dropship so Brightbill can save Roz as Fink and the others extinguish the fire.
 Despite Roz appearing to have been shut down by Vontra, her love for Brightbill restores her systems.
-Roz eventually destroys Vontra and evacuates Brightbill as the dropship explodes.
+Roz destroys Vontra and evacuates Brightbill as the dropship explodes.

-Roz decides to return to Universal Dynamics to protect the island from future attacks, but she promises to return.
+Roz decides to return to Universal Dynamics to protect the island from future attacks but promises to return.
 The animals continue to live together on the island while Roz works at another Universal Dynamics greenhouse, maintaining her memories.
 Brightbill visits her, and the two embrace.